top of page

 The Gospel of Matthew’s account fuses all of these elements into a powerful secret,

 “Yeshua, when he was immersed, went up directly from the water, and behold, the heavens were opened to him.
-He saw the Spirit of God descending as a dove, and coming on him.
+He saw the Spirit of God descending as a dove and coming on him.
 Behold, a voice out of the heavens said, “This is my beloved Son, with whom I am well pleased.”
 Matthew 3:16-17

-As Mashiach comes up out of the waters, it is describing the beginning of a New Creation.
+As Mashiach comes up out of the waters, it describes the beginning of a New Creation.
 The spirit of Mashiach hovered over a New Creation, the Dove flew over the waters of Noach, and the Dove descended and found its ultimate rest on the Mashiach.
 As the apocryphal Gospel of the Hebrews says,

 “And it came to pass when the Lord was come up out of the water, the whole fountain of the Holy Spirit descended upon him and rested on Him and said to him: “My Son, in all the prophets was I waiting for you that you should come and I might rest in you.
 For you are my rest.
 You are my Firstbegotten Son that reigns forever.”
 Gospel of the Hebrews, cited by Jerome, Commentary on Isaiah 4 The OTHER Bible, edited by Willis Barnstone, HarperCollins, pg.
 335